These homemade Apple Cider Fritters are crisp on the outside, tender on the inside, and bursting with caramelized apples.

-- 1/2 tsp vanilla extract
+- 1 tsp vanilla extract

 - 1/4 tsp salt

-To Make the Doughnuts:
+To Make the Apple Cider Concentrate:

 - Continue to cook the apple cider until it reduces down to 3/4 cup, which might take 45-55 minutes.
 This step can be done ahead of time and the apple cider concentrate can be stored in the refrigerator until you're ready to use it.

 - Divide up the 3/4 cup apple cider concentrate: Pour 1/4 cup of it into a small bowl.
 Pour another 1/4 cup of it into the bowl of a large stand mixer, and reserve the remaining 1/4 cup to make the glaze later.

-- Heat the small bowl of apple cider concentrate in the microwave in short 10-second bursts, until it is warm but not scalding—it should be around 105-110 F, so hotter than body temperature.
+- Heat the small bowl of 1/4 cup apple cider concentrate in the microwave in short 10-second bursts, until it is warm but not scalding—it should be around 105-110 F, so barely hotter than body temperature.

 - To the large mixing bowl with the apple cider concentrate, add the milk, butter, shortening, sugar, yolks, salt, cinnamon, and nutmeg.
-Pour the yeast mixture into the large mixing bowl as well, then add half of the flour (7 1/3 oz, or 1 2/3 cups).
+Pour the yeast mixture into the large mixing bowl as well, then add half of the flour (7-1/3 oz, or 1-2/3 cups).
 Mix with the paddle attachment for 3-5 minutes, until very smooth.

-- Add the rest of the flour (7 1/3 oz, or 1 2/3 cups) and mix with the paddle for another 2 minutes.
+- Add the rest of the flour (7-1/3 oz, or 1-2/3 cups) and mix with the paddle for another 2 minutes.
 Switch to the dough hook and mix for 5-7 minutes, until the dough forms a soft, smooth ball around the hook and pulls away from the sides of the bowl.
 If it seems very sticky while it’s mixing, add a touch more flour, but only another tablespoon or two.
 Let the mixing do most of the work and resist the temptation to add too much flour, or else you will have tough doughnuts.
 When the dough is smooth, supple, and pulling away from the sides of the bowl, turn off the mixer.
 It will still be a bit soft and sticky!

 - Generously oil a large bowl and turn the doughnut dough into the oiled bowl.
 Cover loosely with a cloth and set it in a warm place to rise for 1 hour, until doubled in size.